BRONZE WORKS BY VALSUANI. Claude Valsuani's Foundry.

 Nationality: French

-(The stamp has belonged to Airaindor-Atelier des arts since 1981)
+(The postal mark has belonged to the company Airaindor-Atelier des arts since 1981)

-Marcello Valsuani emigrated from Italy, likely as a specialist in lost-wax casting and blowtorch patination, at the request of Hébrard when opening his foundry in 1902.
-Marcello Valsuani probably preceded, then sometimes replaced or assisted Albino Palazzolo as technical director or workshop manager, whom Hébrard only hired in 1903 and who returned to Italy during World War I.
+Marcello Valsuani emigrated from Italy, probably as a specialist in the lost wax casting method and torch patination, at the request of Hébrard in connection with the opening of his foundry in 1902.
+Marcello Valsuani probably preceded, and then sometimes replaced, sometimes assisted as technical director or workshop manager, Albino Palazzolo, whom Hébrard only hired in 1903 and who returned to Italy during World War I.

-The collection includes a bronze sculpture by Rembrandt Bugatti (d.
-1916), all of whose works were cast by Hébrard under an exclusive contract and dedicated "To my friend Valsuani."
-Feeling constrained by his contract with Hébrard, Bugatti supposedly considered nullifying it so that Marcello Valsuani could cast his works, which prompted the latter to start his own business.
-It may have been due to Bugatti's and other artists' persistence—eager to benefit from the family's expertise outside Hébrard's contract—that Claude, Marcello's son, opened his foundry at 74 Rue des Plantes, Paris, in 1908.
+The collection includes a bronze sculpture by Rembrandt Bugatti, who died in 1916, all of whose works were cast by Hébrard under an exclusive contract and were dedicated "To my friend Valsuani."
+Rembrandt Bugatti, feeling greatly constrained by his contract with Hébrard, was rumored to be considering its termination and to have his works cast by Marcello Valsuani, encouraging him to set up his own business.
+But perhaps it was precisely due to the insistence of Bugatti and other artists eager to benefit from the family's expertise, bypassing contracts with Hébrard, that Claude, Marcello's son, opened his foundry in Paris in 1908 at 74 rue des Plantes.

-Claude Valsuani practiced hot patination with a blowtorch—a technique that became widely used with the advent of soot-free gas torches—first mastered by Italians in the early 20th century, yielding works of great beauty.
-The Valsuani Foundry was also renowned for its "Italian-style" cores and "cow dung" patina (see LEBON, p.
-256, lower col. 2, and p.
-261, note 7)—a slow but economical process yielding high quality.
-Around 1910, he had 4–5 employees.
+Claude Valsuani practiced hot patination with a blowtorch—a technique that only became widespread with the advent of gas torches that do not leave soot residue, a technique mastered by Italians in the early 20th century.
+He achieved extraordinarily beautiful results.
+The Valsuani foundry was also known for its “Italian-style” core and “cow dung patination” (see explanation in LEBON, p.
+256, bottom of column 2 and p.
+261, note 7)—a slow but economical process yielding surprisingly high-quality results.
+Around 1910, the foundry employed four to five people.

-He quickly built a reputation as an excellent foundryman, attracting quality-minded artists.
-Never acting as a dealer, he freely provided assistance.
-After the end of hostilities in April 1918, he remained alone at the foundry.
+He quickly gained a reputation as an excellent lost wax founder.
+He attracted artists who valued quality.
+Never acting as a dealer, he willingly offered his support.
+At the end of the hostilities in April 1918, he remained alone working at the foundry.

-In 1919 he was involved in the Rodin forgery case against Montagutelli; his good faith was recognized and he was not prosecuted.
+In 1919, he was involved in the Rodin forgeries case against Montagutelli.
+His good faith was recognized, and he was not prosecuted.

-Sculptor Pierre Bouret worked at the foundry as a retoucher until the mid-1930s.
-Turridu Clementi, a young orphan and son of founder Tullio Clementi, learned part of his trade under Claude Valsuani (1927-1932).
+The sculptor Pierre Bouret worked at the foundry as a retoucher until the mid-1930s.
+Turridu Clementi, a young orphan and son of the founder Tullio Clementi, did part of his apprenticeship with Claude Valsuani (from 1927 to 1932).

 I – 2) VALSUANI Marcel – 1924–1974

 Under both Claude and Marcel, the foundry attracted the most prestigious and demanding sculptors.
-The name "Claude Valsuani" became synonymous with high quality and beautiful patinas.
-The "Valsuani black patina" is among the firm's most famous patinas.
+The "Claude Valsuani" mark became synonymous with excellent quality and remarkable patinas.
+The "Valsuani black" patina is one of the most famous produced by this firm.

-Valsuani is sometimes cited as a publisher in the interwar years, for example with Pompon.
-However, unlike Susse or Barbedienne, he cannot be considered a publisher proper: no contracts were made, artists retained rights and control.
+Valsuani is sometimes mentioned as a publisher in the interwar period, for example for Pompon.
+However, he cannot be considered a publisher in the same sense as Susse or Barbedienne: no contracts were made with artists, who did not give up their rights and controlled their own production.
 Valsuani was simply their founder.

-Like most of his colleagues, Marcel Valsuani witnessed a decline in business in the 1930s, was mobilized for the entire war, and the foundry only resumed operation in 1947.
+Like most of his colleagues, Marcel Valsuani saw his business decline in the 1930s.
+He was mobilized for the entire war.
+The foundry only resumed work in 1947.

-In December 1950, he acquired the land and buildings at 74 Rue des Plantes.
-In 1952 the firm had 6 employees, rising to about 20 by the 1970s.
+In December 1950, Marcel Valsuani bought the land and buildings at 74 rue des Plantes.
+In 1952, the company employed 6 people; by the mid-1970s, this number had grown to about twenty.

-Valsuani sometimes subcontracted sand casting to Susse or Georges Rudier.
-Casts were delivered unfinished to Valsuani, who handled final finishing (they bore the "C. Valsuani" stamp).
+Sometimes, Valsuani subcontracted sand castings to Susse or Georges Rudier.
+The rough casts were then delivered to Valsuani for finishing (bearing the mark "C. Valsuani").

-In 1973 Marcel retired to Nice, leaving the company to technical director Antoine Tamburro.
+In 1973, Marcel Valsuani, being ill, retired to Nice, leaving the company in the hands of technical director Antoine Tamburro.

-Claude Valsuani authored "Modern Processes for Lost-Wax Casting,” reproduced in Devaux, p.
+Claude Valsuani authored a text titled: "Modern Lost Wax Casting Processes," reproduced in Devaux, p.
 301.

 II – AFTER VALSUANI